 However, you get additional daily torches from hitting VIP Level 4 or buying the monthly hero pass.
 That means, at most, you can run 3 per day.
 Note that you cannot buy additional runs with gems.

 If you have access to these additional runs and the time, really important, IF YOU HAVE TIME, you will net out to WAY more keys per week than with the previous dungeon setup.
 The difference is you are going to need to run it 14 to 21 times compared to 1.
 At 7 minutes per run, thats ~1.5hrs over the week compared to ~7 minutes before.
 That will net you out to potentially 20+ more silver and gold keys if you can swing noble gear.
+With the shortening of time from 5 minutes to 2 minutes, the new system clearly wins out, but you do need to do it daily.

 So, if you have the time, the damage, and the ability to not get bored, this is a nice perk to the Hero Pass and VIP4.

 If you don't have the time, at least remember to hit "Quick Raid" each day to use up the torches.
-This button gives you the reward from the end of the previously defeated stage but without keys and the ability to double the reward.
+This button gives you the reward from the end of the previously defeated stage, but without keys and the ability to double the reward.
 So, just use it if you don't have time to run the dungeon that day.

 And that's the new dungeon.
 I think, all in all, the changes balance out to a buff, IF YOU HAVE THE TIME.
 The additional time suck justifies the additional rewards, particularly for VIP4 and Hero Pass runners.